 5. Once the software has finished installing you are ready to use Kaltura Capture.

 Go to the Add New drop down box at the top of the screen and select Kaltura Capture.

 - In the Launch Application box click on OK.

-- Choose whether you wish to use your webcam and microphone, record your screen, audio only or a combination.
+- Choose whether you wish to record your camera, screen, audio or a combination.
 Recording will start automatically in 3 seconds.

 - Use the recording timer to keep track of how long the recording has been going.
 When you have finished select Done.
 The controller will remain visible on your screen.